 Planning to the Most Able

-Pitching your lesson objective to the most able students in the class and planning scaffolds to support every other student to meet this.
+Pitch your lesson objective to the most able students in the class and plan scaffolds to support every other student to meet this.

-Guide students to do beer work while motivating and inspiring them by using positive tone to deliver constructive feedback.
+Guide students to do better work while motivating and inspiring them by using a positive tone to deliver constructive feedback.

 Practice Makes Permanent

-Based on the theory that what you practice is what you commit to long term memory, build in me within lessons for students to practice skills.
+Based on the theory that what you practice is what you commit to long term memory, build in time within lessons for students to practice skills.

 Precision of Feedback

-Feedback on the process students have used to complete a task, and on their ability to self‐regulate their own learning.
+Provide feedback on the process students have used to complete a task and on their ability to self‐regulate their own learning.

 Pre‐Mortem of Tasks

-Completing a task before you teach it to your students to identify which areas will need most guidance based on common misconceptions.
+Complete a task before you teach it to your students to identify which areas will need the most guidance based on common misconceptions.

 Script and practice the delivery of key parts of the lesson to ensure standardization, clarity, and effectiveness.
 Re‐draft as necessary.